rohankishore/Aura-Text/README.md

 Use the command`pip install -r requirements.txt` to install all the libs at a single go.

 ## Usage
-The text editor will be opened with a defualt file named `Scratch`.
-You can edit the file and save it as your preffered filetype.
+The text editor will be opened with a default file named `Scratch`.
+You can edit the file and save it as your preferred filetype.
 Aura Text supports most of the mainstream Text file types excl the ones that has images or is PDF or related filetypes (Refer to Wiki for more info).

 ## Contributing